TZstatsADS/Spring2019-Proj2-grp2/README.md

 ## To do (2/11 Monday)

 - [ ] Assign each of team member one past app and write pros/cons about the app.
+- [ ] Aim to write a project plan by 2/13.
+- [ ] Think of how we are going to improve the app.